Rishiraj1308/CABZI/docs/FLUTTER_PROMPT.md

-# Master Prompt: Build "Cabzi" - The Flutter Version
+# Master Prompt: Build "Curocity" - The Flutter Version

 ## 1. Project Vision & Core Concept

-Build a modern, cross-platform (iOS & Android) ride-hailing mobile application called **"Cabzi"** using Flutter.
+Build a modern, cross-platform (iOS & Android) ride-hailing mobile application called **"Curocity"** using Flutter.

-The core mission of Cabzi is to create a fair and transparent ecosystem for both riders and drivers in the Indian market.
+The core mission of Curocity is to create a fair and transparent ecosystem for both riders and drivers in the Indian market.
 Its unique selling proposition (USP) is **0% commission for drivers**, who instead pay a subscription fee, and **fair, transparent fares for riders**.

 The application should have a premium, trustworthy, and user-friendly feel, with a clean, modern aesthetic that performs smoothly on both platforms.